shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

 1. To resolve the backend issue, change the **Backend port** from **443** to **80**, and then select **Save**.

-    >**Note**:
-    > The front and backend in this environment need to be the same to get a response from the webserver to http requests.
+    >**Note**: The front and backend port number in this environment need to be the same to get a response from the webserver to http requests.

 1. Wait until the rule has been deployed successfully.